Rehan1818/Support-Ticket-System/README.md

 # 🧠 AI-Powered Support Ticket System

-A full-stack, production-ready support ticket management system built using React, Django REST Framework, PostgreSQL, Docker, and LLM APIs.
+A full-stack, production-ready support ticket management system built using React, Django REST Framework, SQLite, Docker, and LLM APIs.
 The system allows users to submit, browse, filter, and manage support tickets, with AI-powered auto-classification of ticket category and priority using a Large Language Model (LLM).

 # 🚀 Features
 ## 🎟 Ticket Management